dreamind/ix/project/phase2/index.md

 - For each actor that the movies share, add 3 to the similarity score
 - If the two movies have the same director, add 2 to the similarity score
 - If the two movies are of the same genre, add 1 to the similarity score
-- Assume \\(x\\) as the difference in years of release, add \\(2 \times e^{-x/2}\\) (rounded to the nearest integer) to the similarity score
 - Return the final similarity score
-- Metascore should be used to break the tie.
+- If there is a tie, favour the newer movies.
+- If there is still a tie, use the metascore to break this.

 Use this *FavActor Similarity score* for your movie recommendation.
 User will enter the name of a movie in a cell, and your formula would automatically display a list of movies ranked by similarity scores defined above.
+Use exact search in finding the movie name and you are not required to support ambiguous/partial movie name query.
+You can include the movie entered by the user in the results.

 Hints: consider using MATCH, INDEX, ARRAYFORMULA functions.